ProfilePic

 • Home Loans

-Even though home sales are up 37.7% in March 2023 compared to February 2023 according to a recent RE/MAX National Housing Report, interest rates are still hovering around 7%, the average days on market was 40, and median sales prices rose 3.4%.
-The fierce competition for available homes has waned, and sellers may need to get a little more aggressive to attract buyers.
+According to a recent RE/MAX National Housing Report, home sales were up 37.7% in March 2023 compared to February 2023.
+However, interest rates are still hovering around 7%, the average days on the market was 40, and median sales prices rose 3.4%.
+The fierce competition for available homes has waned, and sellers may need to be a little more aggressive to attract buyers.

 Here are a few reasons why a seller concession may make sense:

-2. Gives the buyer more cash to make a larger down payment.
-How much a buyer puts down can mean the difference between getting a lower rate, and not having to pay PMI (private mortgage insurance).
+2. It gives the buyer more cash to make a larger down payment.
+How much a buyer puts down can mean the difference between getting a lower rate and not having to pay PMI (private mortgage insurance).

-3. Makes the house more desirable in a competitive market.
-Even when inventory is low, buyers are looking to find the right house they can afford, and a seller concession may swing buyers in your favor.
+3. It makes the house more desirable in a competitive market.
+Even when inventory is low, buyers are looking to find the right home they can afford, and a seller concession may swing buyers in your favor.

-There are also disadvantages to asking for a seller concession.
-If none of the other buyers have asked for a credit, you may be left off the negotiating table.
+Asking for a seller concession also has disadvantages.
+If no other buyers have asked for a credit, you may be left off the negotiating table.

-The best way to decide if you should request a seller concession during negations is to ask your real estate agent.
+The best way to decide if you should request a seller concession during negotiations is to ask your real estate agent.
 They will gauge the market conditions and the seller’s situation and help you plot the best course on what to ask for.
-If you have other questions or would like to talk to one of the experts at NASB, give us a call at 855-465-0753.
+If you have other questions or want to talk to one of the experts at NASB, call us at 888-661-1982.